Training

 lionsareatraining@gmail.com

 Valerie has been involved in Girl Guides for as long as she can remember.
 She’s worked her way through the girl programs and was a Sparks leader for 8 years.
-She has been with the Training team for the past 12 years, where she teaches Sparks Unit Guider skills, Safe Guide, Residential Camping and more!
+She has been with the Training team for the past 20 years.
 She looks forward to meeting you at the next Training!

 Annalisa Adam

-A Brownie, Guide, Pathfinder and Ranger herself, Annalisa has now been a leader for all those branches as well as holding various Council positions – District Commissioner and member of the BC Camping Committee.
-Annalisa’s passions for Guiding include camping, travelling (near and far) and sharing new adventures with the girls.
+A Brownie, Guide, Pathfinder and Ranger herself, Annalisa has now been a leader for all those branches as well as holding various Council positions – District Commissioner and a member of the Provincial Training Committee.
+Annalisa’s passion for Guiding include camping, travelling (near and far) and sharing new adventures with the girls.
 She encourages all leaders to challenge themselves and their units to get out of their comfort zones and try something new.

 Katie Caple

 Katie loves music in Guiding, camping, walking and hiking, having fun, and basically anything to do with the Arts (not so much crafts).
-She has been Guiding for 40 years – from Vancouver to Prince George and now the Sunshine Coast.
-She is currently a member of the Panther Trefoil Guild on the Sunshine Coast, and she loves to do anything with her grandchildren ages 5 to 13 – four boys and last but not least — a future Spark!
+She has been Guiding for more than 50 years – from Vancouver to Prince George and now the Sunshine Coast.
+She is currently a member of the Panther Trefoil Guild on the Sunshine Coast, and she loves to do anything and everything with her grandchildren.

-Tracy has been a Guider in Lions Area for over 30 years, with positions from Unit Guider to District, Division and Area Commissioner – adding to her illustrious Guiding career, Tracy has just completed her term as Provincial Awards Advisor and has agreed to bring her experiences as the new Area Awards Advisor.
+Tracy has been a Guider in Lions Area for over 40 years, with positions ranging from Unit Guider to District, Division and Area Commissioner as well as several Provincial Guiding positions – adding to her illustrious Guiding career.

-She loves Sparks and Brownies and seeing their eyes light up with they accomplish a task or craft, or see something on a hike they did not expect.
-She loves to do crafts and show everyone that they are not as scary as they seem, and is passionate about making sure everyone is having FUN!!!!!
+Tracy loves Sparks and Embers and seeing their eyes light up with they accomplish a task or craft, or seeing something on a hike they did not expect.
+She loves to do crafts and show everyone that they are not as scary as they seem.
+She is passionate about making sure everyone is having FUN!!!!!

 Susan Gilmour

-Susan is passionate about sharing her experiences with Guide Guiders.
-She loves teaching the Horseshoe and encouraging girls and Guiders to accomplish the Lady Baden-Powell Challenge and start towards their Canada Cord.
-Susan started as a Sparks Leader 14 years ago and has been a leader in Brownies, Guides and Pathfinders.
-She enjoys the traditions, community service opportunities, and outdoor activities with Guiding.
+Susan is passionate about sharing her experiences as a Unit Guider with new Guiders.
+Susan started as a Sparks Leader many years ago and has been a leader with Embers, Guides and Pathfinders.
+She enjoys the traditions, community service opportunities, and outdoor activities associated with Guiding.

 Tamsin Guppy

-Involved in Girl Guides for over 10 years, Tamsin continues to be involved because of her love of the outdoors and her desire to share her enjoyment with others.
+Involved in Girl Guides for many years, Tamsin continues to be involved because of her love of the outdoors and her desire to share her enjoyment with others.
 Tamsin’s favourite guiding activities are back-country camping, hiking, kayaking, cycling and snowshoeing.
 Tamsin enjoys helping get groups outside and can come to your unit to help you develop skills for future camps or other outdoor activities.
-Look out for Tamsin teaching fire lighting at camp skills day and leading winter camp.
+Look out for Tamsin teaching at any outdoor training.

 Maureen Rennie